shallomkanyori/alx-low_level_programming/0x14-bit_manipulation/README.md

 - **Task 5: 101.** Write a function that returns the number of bits you would need to flip to get from one number to another.
 You are not allowed to use the `%` or `/` operators.

 - **Task 6: Endianness.** Write a function that checks the endianness and returns `0` if big endian or `1` if little endian.

+- **Task 7.
+Crackme3.** Find the password for `crackme3` and save it in the file `101-password`.
+Your file should contain the exact password, no new line, no extra space.